What is a BALUN?

 The term balun is an acronym for BALanced-to-UNbalanced.
 This usually means connecting a balanced load such as a dipole antenna to an unbalanced input such as 50 Ohm coaxial cable.
 The shield side of the cable is usually grounded.

 The balun belongs to a class of devices known as “transmission line transformers”.
 Transmission line transformers are formed by winding bifilar turns, multi-filar turns, coaxial cable, or stripline cable (two strips of the flat conductor with a dielectric material between the strips) on a core having high permeability.
 Because of the high impedance of the winding, the balanced output terminals are isolated from the unbalanced input terminals.

 There are two general classes of baluns: the voltage balun and the current balun.
 The voltage balun forces equal voltage across the two sides of a balanced load and the current balun forces equal current through the two sides of a balanced load.
 The 1:1 current balun is usually nothing more than a simple transmission line (e.g. bifilar winding or coaxial cable) wound on the Ferrite core.
 Voltage baluns are a little more complicated and proved to be very inefficient in preventing the coaxial cable shield as well as open ladder line to carry common mode currents and radiate the energy.
-Difference and real world measurement is presented in document “BALUNs: What They Do and How They do it” published by ARRL and written by Roy Lewallen, W7EL .
+Difference and real-world measurement are presented in the document “BALUNs: What They Do and How They do it” published by ARRL and written by Roy Lewallen, W7EL.

 When to use BALUNs?